• Skip to primary navigation

 • Contact Science Sparks

-This week we are playing detective (In special agent OSO style) and making secret messages with DIY invisible ink.
+This week, we are playing detective and making secret messages with DIY invisible ink.

-You can write messages or draw pictures to each other in secret ink and then make them appear to see what they say!
+You can write messages or draw pictures to send to friends using secret ink and make them appear using a special trick!

-(Note: it does require heat to reveal the messages so they would need to be supervised if young!)
+(Note: it does require heat to reveal the messages, so do supervise young children )

 How to make invisible ink